buildwithrhythm/Melody-Music-Player/README.md

 # Melody-Music-Player
-Melody Music Player is a beautifully designed, lightweight, and user-friendly Android music player app built using Python.
+Melody Music Player is a sleek, minimal, and fully functional Python-based music player designed for desktop users.
+Built using Tkinter for the GUI and Pygame (mixer) for audio playback, it offers a smooth offline music experience with all essential features wrapped in a user-friendly interface.

+---

 # 🚀 Features